Wix vs Shopify — Which is Better in 2024?

 The most significant difference between Wix and Shopify’s approach to pricing is that while all Shopify plans involve fees, Wix offers an entirely free one.

 Shopify does give you a free trial, however.
-It’s on the short side — just 3 days — but when it’s over, you have the option of paying just $1 per month for your first month of service.
-This trial and its low-cost 30 day extension — which may not be around indefinitely — can be accessed here.
+It’s on the short side — just three days — but Shopify is currently testing a new system that lets you extend it to three months at a cost of $1 per month.
+This 90+ day extension — which may not be around indefinitely — can be accessed via this special link.

 Now, Wix’s free plan is very limited in functionality.
 You can’t sell anything with it, or connect a domain to it — and it’s got hard-to-avoid Wix ads on it (see screengrab below for an example of these).